-What does Cumulative Layout Shift (CLS) mean?
+What Is Cumulative Layout Shift (CLS)?

 Cumulative Layout Shift (CLS) is a Core Web Vitals metric that measures the stability of a webpage as it is loaded.
 It counts layout shifts that happen while the page is loading, which can annoy users and cause them to click on things they didn’t mean to.
+A layout shift occurs when any visible site element changes its position from one rendered frame to next as the page loads.

 For instance, you’re reading an article when an image suddenly appears above the text, pushing the text down.
-Or you want to buy something, but the page jumps and you click on an ad instead.
+Or you want to buy something, but the page jumps, and you accidentally click on an ad instead.
 These are real-life instances of Cumulative Layout Shift that show why it’s so important for a smooth browsing experience.

 Google introduced CLS as part of the webpage performance indicators to see how steady your website seems as it loads.
 A high CLS score suggests that the parts of your site are not stable, while a low score means that the rendering is smooth.

-What is a Good Score For CLS?
+What is a Good CLS Score?

 Google divides CLS scores into three levels to assist website owners in checking their site performance: